-- Unlike NSR and NSPS programs which focus on criteria pollutants, NESHAPs address emissions of Hazardous Air Pollutants or HAPs. - HAPs are specifically designated by regulation. - EPA is required by law to develop a list of sources emitting those HAPs in significant quantities. - For those sources, EPA then develops MACT standards - maximum achievable control technologies for new and existing major sources.
+- Unlike NSR and NSPS programs which focus on criteria pollutants, NESHAPs address emissions of Hazardous Air Pollutants or HAPs. - HAPs are specifically designated by regulation. - Currently 188 regulated HAPs. - EPA is required by law to develop a list of sources emitting those HAPs in significant quantities. - For those sources, EPA then develops MACT standards - maximum achievable control technologies for new and existing major sources.